signalsciences/signalsciences-cookbook/TESTING.md

 Rakefile
 --------
-The Rakefile ships with a number of tasks, each of which can be ran individually, or in groups.
-Typing "rake" by itself will perform style checks with Rubocop and Foodcritic, ChefSpec with rspec, and integration with Test Kitchen using the Vagrant driver by default.Alternatively, integration tests can be ran with Test Kitchen cloud drivers.
+The Rakefile ships with a number of tasks, each of which can be run individually, or in groups.
+Typing "rake" by itself will perform style checks with Rubocop and Foodcritic, ChefSpec with rspec, and integration with Test Kitchen using the Vagrant driver by default.
+Alternatively, integration tests can be run with Test Kitchen cloud drivers.

 ```